-[1] The total floor area for all of the Accessory Structures in Agricultural and Agricultural-Residential Zones shall not exceed 5,000 square feet.
-Exceptions to these area requirements may be permitted with a Minor Use Permit.
+- [1] The total floor area for all Incidental Agricultural Accessory Structures and general Accessory Structures combined in Agricultural and Agricultural-Residential Zones shall not exceed 5,000 square feet.
+Exceptions to these area requirements may be permitted with a Minor Use Permit. - [2] Exceptions to these area requirements may be permitted with a Minor Use Permit. - [3] The size of accessory structures on legal nonconforming parcels less than one (1) acre in size may be increased to greater than 50 percent with a minor use permit.